mdda/vim-plugin-python/README.md

 ```

 Now, the beauty of this implementation is in that it is plain Python code.
-You can test and debug it outside Vim with whatever tools you typically use.
+It can be tested and debugged outside Vim with whatever tools you typically use.
-You can write Python unit tests and execute code from Python REPL, for example:
+And you can write Python unit tests and execute code from Python REPL:

 ```
 $ cd ~/your-src-directory/yourpluginname/python/